-BEIJING, April 7 (Xinhua) -- China's foreign exchange reserves shrank to 3.17 trillion U.S. dollars at the end of March from 3.205 trillion dollars at the end of February, official data showed Wednesday.
+BEIJING -- China's foreign exchange reserves shrank to $3.17 trillion at the end of March from $3.205 trillion at the end of February, official data showed Wednesday.

-The amount fell by 35 billion dollars, or 1.09 percent, from the end of February, according to the State Administration of Foreign Exchange (SAFE).
+The amount fell 1.09 percent from the end of February, according to the State Administration of Foreign Exchange.

-In March, China's forex market functioned stably with supply and demand of foreign exchange basically in balance, said SAFE spokesperson Wang Chunying.
+In March, China's forex market functioned stably, with the supply and demand of foreign exchange basically in balance, said SAFE spokesperson Wang Chunying.

-Affected by factors such as the COVID-19 pandemic, the development of COVID-19 vaccine and expectations of major countries' fiscal and monetary policies, the dollar index saw an increase while bond prices of major countries fell last month, Wang added.
+Affected by factors such as the COVID-19 pandemic, the development of COVID-19 vaccines and expectations of major countries' fiscal and monetary policies, the dollar index saw an increase, while the bond prices of major countries fell last month, Wang added.